nodesmith/aion-wiki/Graphical-Interface.md

 ## Launch/Terminate Kernel

 The GUI can be used to launch an instance of the kernel by clicking _Launch kernel_ in the dashboard screen shown above.
-Afterward, it can be terminated by clicking _Terminate kernel_, as shown in the figure below.
+After a kernel has been launched, it can be terminated by clicking _Terminate kernel_, as shown in the figure below.
+The status of the kernel is indicated in the bottom-right corner.
+There are three possible value:

+- NOT RUNNING: Kernel is not running
+- CONNECTING: Kernel is running; GUI has not yet connected to it, but a connection is in progress.
+- CONNECTED: Kernel is running and GUI is connected to it.
+- DISCONNECTED: Kernel is running; GUI is not connected to it.
+This is the state when kernel termination is in progress, but kernel has not yet exited.

+**Note: Upon kernel launch, it must run an integrity check for its database.
+During this time, the GUI will be in CONNECTING state.
+For large databases, this can take some time.**

 The GUI can only terminate a kernel instance that it launched.
 Furthermore, it is expected that a system runs only one instance of the kernel at one time; i.e. ensure no other instance of the kernel is running before launching one from the GUI.